Last Updated on December 12, 2025 by SampleBoard

 Narrower boards often make things look even taller because their tight spacing pushes your eyes up more strongly.

-Your choice of orientation changes how big a building looks.
+Your choice of orientation affects the appearance of a building.
 Vertical cladding makes structures appear taller and thinner.

-Horizontal cladding makes them look wider and flatter.
+Horizontal cladding makes them look broader and flatter.
 This difference shapes many design choices.

 Vertical cladding on the outside has practical benefits in rainy areas.
 The boards line up with how water flows naturally.

-We react to vertical elements in deep psychological ways.
-Vertical lines make us think of strength, stability, and dignity.
+We react to vertical elements in profound psychological ways.
+Vertical lines evoke thoughts of strength, stability, and dignity.

 They work well to create formal, impressive interiors.
 This comes from how we relate to gravity – vertical lines stand against it, creating a sense of power.